-As a child, Lewis James Herbert attended Morfa Primary School, essentially for the children of church-going families.
-He was then sent, when sturdy enough to do so, to walk the distance to Top School, which was for chapelgoers.
-Later he was sent as a boarder to Towyn County School.
-In his fourth year a new subject, trigonometry, was suddenly introduced, much to his dislike.
+As a child, Lewis James Herbert b.1900, attended Morfa Primary School, essentially for the children of church-going families.
+He then went to "Top School", which was for chapelgoers.
+Later he was sent as a boarder to Towyn County School and in his fourth year a new subject, trigonometry, was suddenly introduced, much to his dislike.
 He inveigled a likeminded classmate to plead with the headmaster to drop the new subject as it was of no use to a pupil with a banking career in mind.
 The headmaster relented and another subject was taken up.
 Little did both these classmates know that they would later face the detested trigonometry, as they both chose a career at sea.

 During his apprenticeship L. J. Herbert served with three firms.
 The first being J. Mathias & Sons, Cardiff and Aberystwyth, and when they sold out, Brown Jenkinson of London, and eventually ended with Runciman & Co of Newcastle-upon-Tyne.
-The three ships he served on were the Southern, Utah and the Middlemor.
+The three ships he served on were the Southern,Utah and the Middlemor.
 Another of the Enos family, Idwal O. Enos, commanded the Southern.
 Most of the officers and crew came from Borth and Aberystwyth.
-From his home village were David Enos, John William Davies, Horace Jones, Emlyn Herbert, R. R. Davies and Gwilym Davies.
+From Lewis James' home village were David Enos, John William Davies, Horace Jones, Emlyn Herbert, R. R. Davies and Gwilym Davies.

-Back at Borth it was time to settle down to study for examinations.
+Back in Borth, it was time to settle down to study for examinations.
 Eventually he obtained his first mates ticket, and took a berth as Chief Officer on the smallest ship he was ever to serve on.
 This vessel the Myrtis, had to steam across the Atlantic to Canada.
 Her master and owner was Captain John Davies of Maesteg, Borth.
 Among her crew were another two locals, Leslie Davies of Mona House, and Alan Jones the local electrician; needless to say they were all seasick.

-L. J. Herbert decided to sit for his masters ticket at Halifax Nova Scotia, and six weeks after obtaining his ticket he assumed command of the Myrtis.
+L. J. Herbert decided to sit for his master’s ticket at Halifax Nova Scotia, and six weeks after obtaining his ticket he assumed command of the Myrtis.
 This vessel traded between the Eastern Ports of Canada and the Great Lakes.
 On one occasion winter set in early and the ship became trapped in the ice and explosives had to be used to free her.
 After serving four years on the vessel he decided it was time to return home.
 On his way home he went to Cardiff to see what employment prospects there were.
 Unexpectedly he was immediately offered a berth as Chief Officer.
 Captain Herbert agreed to accept the position on one condition, which took the ship-owner by surprise, as it seemed a little impertinent.
-Young Lewis Herbert explained that he had been overseas in Canada for four years and desperately wanted to see his fiancι Meriona Ellis Davies at Borth.
+Young Lewis Herbert explained that he had been overseas in Canada for four years and desperately wanted to see his fiancé Meriona Ellis Davies at Borth.
 Thankfully, the owner knew his prospective wife, as she was the daughter of Captain Davies Maesteg, and agreed to this immediately.
 Later, when the captain got married, the owner came to the wedding and stayed in Borth for a week.
 From that time on he was continually employed as a master.

 The Spanish Civil War was by this time at its height, and soon he was instructed to run the blockade to Spanish Ports.
 His ship, Candleston Castle, was sent to St. Jean de Luz in South West France, to await orders.
 Thoroughly enamoured with this delightful port, he named his first daughter Jean after it.
-Orders came to proceed to Santander where he arrived without sighting any of General Francos warships.
-The cargo was discharged; albeit under difficult conditions as Francos airplanes were sporadically dropping bombs.
+Orders came to proceed to Santander where he arrived without sighting any of General Franco’s warships.
+The cargo was discharged; albeit under difficult conditions as Franco’s airplanes were sporadically dropping bombs.
 The vessel was then loaded with refugees to be taken to France.
 Suddenly a serious air raid began, by which time there were 2,400 refugees on board the Candleston Castle, ranging in age from 90 years old to babes in arms.
-The quayside was deserted except for a lone Briton who let go the lines.
+The quayside was deserted except for a lone Briton who “let go” the lines.
 Captain Herbert turned to speak to the Pilot, who had evidently thought that discretion was the better part of valour and had already jumped ashore to take shelter during the raid.
 When the raid was over, the ship left port safely.

 Captain Herbert was instructed to return to North Spain to pick up more refugees.
 In port was another master with a similar mission, so between them they drew up a private code to enabling them to keep contact with each other at sea.
 This later proved very amusing when the ships met outside Santander.
 Altogether there were twelve ships manoeuvring outside the port and the three-mile limit; all waiting for a chance to slip into port.
-However, Franco had a small warship guarding the harbours entrance.
+However, Franco had a small warship guarding the harbour’s entrance.
 Captain Herbert and the other master tried to enter port simultaneously, one from the eastward and the other from the westward after signalling their intent by the pre-arranged code.
-Francos warship saw through this little game and would steer towards one and fire, that ship would turnabout to sea, and he would then direct his attention to the other, this went on for some considerable time with the other ships having a grandstand view of the affair.
+Franco’s warship saw through this little game and would steer towards one and fire, that ship would turnabout to sea, and he would then direct his attention to the other, this went on for some considerable time with the other ships having a grandstand view of the affair.

-Soon a shot across the bows of the Candelston Castle was followed by an order to stop.
-The captains defiant spirit saw him again refuse this order and he steamed on, but a final threat to shell his ship made him decide to stop the engines.
+Soon a shot across the bows of the Candelston Castle was followed by an order to “stop”.
+The captain’s defiant spirit saw him again refuse this order and he steamed on, but a final threat to shell his ship made him decide to stop the engines.
 A British destroyer came alongside, and wanted to know what all the firing was about.
 Captain Herbert told the commander of the destroyer that the Spanish cruiser had ordered him to stop engines and lower the wireless aerial.
 The commander conferred with the cruiser and after a while came back and told the captain to follow the cruiser to Ferrol.
 This was challenged and in a fiery exchange, with Captain Herbert no doubt giving the Royal Navy a piece of his mind, he reluctantly followed the cruiser to Ferrol.
 Listening to the 6 p.m.
 BBC News that evening it was announced that the Candleston Castle had been captured and was being escorted to FerroI, and that a message had been received that all was well on board.
 At least it was good news, as at the time Mrs. Herbert was a patient in the Aberystwyth Hospital with their daughter, Jean, just five days old.

 The Candleston Castle stayed in Ferrol for the next two months.
 The crew were treated very well, but not allowed to leave the ship.
 Letters took four days to come from home.
 During these two months stay Captain Herbert had contemplated raising steam and running out of port at night.
 Fortunately he had second thoughts because when they were allowed to go they found that the entrance had been substantially mined!
-During this time one incident is indicative of the captains flamboyance.
-Being a true Cardi, he had the persuasive power and gall to rent out the ships tarpaulins to Francos men so that they could cover their dockside ammunition stocks.
-After returning to Cardiff, the crew was complemented on being one of the cleanest ships to come into port.
+During this time one incident is indicative of the captain’s flamboyance.
+Being a true “Cardi”, he had the persuasive power and gall to rent out the ships tarpaulins to Franco’s men so that they could cover their dockside ammunition stocks.
+After returning to Cardiff, the crew were complemented on being one of the cleanest ships to come into port.
 No doubt that the two months in Ferrol without shore leave had a lot to do with this!
 Given forty-eight hours leave to see his newborn baby daughter, Captain Herbert returned again to Spain, but this time under different circumstances; the Franco Regime had chartered his ship!

 Captain Herbert had no sooner finished with one area of conflict, than a much bigger war broke out in Europe.
 World War Two brought its perils on two occasions; the first was when the captain was bombed on entering the Thames in 1940.
 The explosion shattered all the instruments on board including the compasses.
-It was always a source of amazement to him how the German plane managed to find them, when at that time the visibility was down to 100 yards.
-The vessel was escorted to Harwich and when asked the time of the incident the evidence was there aplenty; all the clocks had stopped at 11 a.m.
+It was always a source of amazement to him how the German plane managed to find them, when at that time the “visibility was down to 100 yards.
+The vessel was escorted to Harwich and when asked the time of the incident the evidence was there aplenty; all the clocks had stopped at 11 a.m”.

 The lifeboat log of the S.S.
 Elmwood kept by Captain Lewis James Herbert is as follows: